 Netball ACT's premier State League competition will return this April, with the 2026 season kicking off on Wednesday 22nd April for the 17/U and 19/U Divisions and Friday 24th April for Open Division (Div 1, 2, & Men's) at the SolarHub ACT Netball Centre.

-The new season will also introuce a two-point Super Shot in Division 1, adding a fresh layer of strategy and excitement to the competition's top tier, which will feature in a dedicated 7:30pm timeslot every Friday night.
+The new season will also introduce a two-point Super Shot in Division 1, adding a fresh layer of strategy and excitement to the competition's top tier, which will feature in a dedicated 7:30pm timeslot every Friday night.

 "This year's State Leauge season is set to be highly competitive and I'm really looking forward to seeing that blend of emerging talent and experienced players take the court", Roff said.

-"The integration of the Super Shot in Division 1 will also reshape the pace and the strategy of the game and I can't wait to see how that plays out with the tatical decisions, especially in close games".
+"The integration of the Super Shot in Division 1 will also reshape the pace and the strategy of the game and I can't wait to see how that plays out with the tactical decisions, especially in close games".

 The 2026 season will run across 15 rounds plus finals, culminating in a showcase Grand Final Gala Day on Sunday 23rd August.